Jammy2211/PyAutoCTI/docs/general/workspace.rst

     - The default settings used by every non-linear search.
     - Visualization, including the backend used by *matplotlib*.
-    - The priors and notation configs associated with the light and mass profiles used for cti modeling.
+    - The priors and notation configs associated with the light and mass profiles used for CTI modeling.
-    - The behaviour of different (y,x) Cartesian grids used to perform cti calculations.
+    - The behaviour of different (y,x) Cartesian grids used to perform CTI calculations.
     - The general.ini config which customizes other aspects of **PyAutoCTI**.

 Checkout the `configuration <https://pyautocti.readthedocs.io/en/latest/general/installation.html#installation-with-pip>`_